Ashryz/HMS_app/README.md

   * adding onChange on age field
   * make some validation and constrains on pcr,cr ratio
   * create relation many2many with doctor model
+  * add mail field to patient and used apiConstrains
 - create doctors model
 - create departments model
+- create customer inherit model from crm
   * make relation with patients model
 ### Views
 - create patient views